- This event has passed.

 1:15 PM Genome Editing Opportunities in Livestock

 The gene-editing technique CRISPR earned the 2020 Nobel Prize in chemistry.
 This tool offers an opportunity for geneticists to precisely introduce useful genetic alterations into animal breeding programs.
-Will breeders be able to use this technology, or will it become politized as happened with genetic engineering?
+Will breeders be able to use this technology, or will it become politicized as happened with genetic engineering in certain crops?

 Presented by Dr. Alison Van Eenennaam, Cooperative Extension Specialist in Animal Genomics & Biotechnology – University of California, Davis